MakerBay/Coral_Reef_Mapping_Drone/README.md

 # Coral Reef Mapping Drone
 ## An open source ocean water drone used for mapping and analyzing the health of coral reefs

-# What we're doing ?
+### What we're doing ?
-We are Designing a Coral Reef Mapping Drone
+We are designing a Coral Reef Mapping Drone

-# But, what exactly is this?
+### But, what exactly is this?
 Basically, we want to design and fabricate an ocean robot, think remote control boat but that has high quality cameras for capturing what's under the surface and then the ability to set it to autonomous cruise mode and our sailing robot will return after 3 hours with lots of images of coral reefs for scientists to analyse.
-Whats more is that our robot will be able to analyse the coral itself with onboard A.I features.
+Whats' more is that our robot will be able to analyse the coral itself with onboard A.I features.

-# Why are we doing this?
+### Why are we doing this?

 Coral reefs are essential to healthy coasts and vibrant economies, playing a critical role in everything from protecting lives and property to supporting thousands of businesses.
 Climate change is the biggest threat to the world’s coral reefs, causing mass bleaching, among other things.